isovector/certainty-by-construction/src/book/1-agda.lagda.md

 [`=?`](AgdaMode).
 Some characters require only one additional keypress.
 We can write `∙` by typing [`.`](AgdaMode) and `∘` with [`o`](AgdaMode).

-One common binding you'll need is that for function arrows, `→`.
+As you have already seen, one common binding you'll need is that for function arrows, `→`.
 This is typed in the obvious way, [`->`](AgdaMode), but can also be written in fewer keystrokes as [`to`](AgdaMode).
-As it happens, this is the same mnemonic that LaTeX uses to type the arrow symbol.
+Typesetting aficionados might be delighted that this is mnemonic that LaTeX uses to inset the arrow symbol.
 If you're familiar with LaTeX, most bindings you know from there will also work in Agda.

 Similarly to LaTeX, we can prefix bindings with `_` or `^` to make subscript or superscript versions of characters.
 That means we can get `₁` via